-The Student Association represents the students of UWM.
+The Student Association is the student government and represents the students of UWM.
 They are the student’s voice at the table with both the faculty and the administration.
 They write and pass legislation, conduct surveys, design and execute projects, and work with student organizations and university committees to make sure this campus fulfills its responsibilities to all the students at UWM.

 There are three branches that make up the Student Association (Executive, Legislative, and Judicial), which are supported by a team of professional staff members.

-The Executive Branch (Exec Team) is made up of three elected officials (President, VP of Student Affairs, and VP of Academic Affairs) and 5 appointed directors: Campus and Community Engagement, Secretary, Treasurer, Marketing and Programming, and Student Organization Appropriation.
+The Executive Branch (Exec) is made up of three elected officials (President, VP of Student Affairs, and VP of Academic Affairs) and 6 appointed directors: Campus and Community Engagement, Secretary, Treasurer, Marketing and Programming, Diversity & Inclusion, and Student Organization Appropriations.

 - Academic Senators represent the different schools and colleges and work with the Program Representatives (who represent and advocate for specific programs).